Wardrobe malfunction

 A wardrobe malfunction is a clothing failure that accidentally exposes a person's intimate parts.
 It is different from deliberate incidents of indecent exposure or public flashing.
 Justin Timberlake first used the term when apologizing for the Super Bowl XXXVIII halftime show controversy during the 2004 Grammy Awards, saying that he accidentally revealed Janet Jackson's breast instead of just her brassiere.
 The phrase wardrobe malfunction was in turn used by the media to refer to the incident and entered pop culture.
-There was a long history of such incidents before the term was coined and it has since become common.
+There was a long history of such incidents before the now-common term was coined.

+The American Dialect Society defines "wardrobe malfunction" as "an unanticipated exposure of bodily parts".

 Etymology

-The American Dialect Society defines "wardrobe malfunction" as "an unanticipated exposure of bodily parts".
-The term was also one of the new entrants into the Chambers Dictionary in 2008, along with words like electrosmog, carbon footprint, credit crunch and social networking.
-The dictionary defines it as "the temporary failure of an item of clothing to do its job in covering a part of the body that it would be advisable to keep covered."

-Origins

-The term was first used on February 2, 2004 by Justin Timberlake and Janet Jackson in a statement attempting to explain the Super Bowl XXXVIII halftime show controversy, during which Jackson's right breast was exposed.
+The term was first used on February 2, 2004, by Justin Timberlake and Janet Jackson in a statement attempting to explain the Super Bowl XXXVIII halftime show controversy, during which Jackson's right breast was exposed.
 Timberlake apologized for the incident, stating he was "sorry that anyone was offended by the wardrobe malfunction during the halftime performance of the Super Bowl..."
 The term wardrobe malfunction appeared in numerous stories in major US consumer and business publications, newspapers, and major TV and radio broadcasts.
 Journalist Eric Alterman described the incident as "the most famous 'wardrobe malfunction' since Lady Godiva."
+It was also one of the new entrants into the Chambers Dictionary in 2008, along with electrosmog, carbon footprint, credit crunch and social networking.
+That dictionary defines it as "the temporary failure of an item of clothing to do its job in covering a part of the body that it would be advisable to keep covered."

 Related terms

-The American Dialect Society had a number of related terms for word of the year nominations in 2004, including Janet moment ("unplanned bodily exposure at a public function"), boobgate ("scandal over Janet Jackson's exposed breast"), nipplegate (like boobgate, "but used earlier in squawk over Jackson's possible nipple ring"), and wardrobe malfunction ("overexposure in a mammary way").
-People came up with clever terms to describe an occurrence of accidental nudity, like nipple slip or nip slip.
+The American Dialect Society's word of the year nominations in 2004 included a number of terms related to this one, including Janet moment ("unplanned bodily exposure at a public function"), boobgate ("scandal over Janet Jackson's exposed breast"), nipplegate (like boobgate, "but used earlier in squawk over Jackson's possible nipple ring"), and wardrobe malfunction ("overexposure in a mammary way").